Rainy Day Roth IRA: Saving for Retirement and the Unexpected

 Using a Roth IRA as an emergency savings account allows the Roth IRA owner to keep the money separate from the individual’s other bank accounts, while saving for retirement.
 A Roth IRA “rainy day fund” has unique advantages.

-Roth IRA owners get more for their dollars with the Roth IRA’s compounding interest.
+Roth IRA owners get more for their dollars through the Roth IRA’s tax-deferred earnings on investments and compounding interest.

 Roth IRA owners always have access to their Roth IRA assets.